-Thomas Trimble earned his Bachelor of Arts in English and Political Science from Wayne State University in 1991.
+Associate Professor of Teaching Thomas Trimble earned his Bachelor of Arts in English and Political Science from Wayne State University in 1991.
 He received his Master of Arts in Political Science in 1994 from WSU and his PhD in English, with a specialization in Composition and Rhetoric, from WSU in 2011.
-In 2011, Dr. Trimble was appointed senior lecturer in the Wayne State English Department.
-Dr. Trimble teaches courses in writing, including Basic Writing (ENG 1010), Introduction to College Writing (ENG 1020), Intermediate Composition (ENG 3010), Professional Writing (ENG 3050), Community Writing (ENG 3020), and Environmental Writing (ENG 5010).
+In 2011, Professor Trimble was appointed senior lecturer (now called Associate Professor of Teaching) in the Wayne State English Department.
+Professor Trimble teaches courses in writing, including Basic Writing (ENG 1010), Introduction to College Writing (ENG 1020), Intermediate Composition (ENG 3010), Technical Writing I (ENG 3050), Technical Writing II (ENG 3060), and Community Writing (ENG 3020).
 His research interests include writing assessment, writing pedagogy, and community-based writing.
 His research has appeared in Community Literacy Journal, The Journal of Writing Assessment, Pedagogy, Composition Forum, and Communication and Medicine.

 Research interest(s)/area of expertise

 Barton, Ellen, Jeff Pruchnic, Ruth Boeder, Jared Grogan, Sarah Primeau, Joseph Torok, Tanina Foster, and Thomas Trimble.
 “Thin-Slice Methods and Contextualized Norming: Innovative Assessment Methodologies for Austere Times.”
-The Expanding Universe of Writing Studies: Higher Education Writing Research, edited by Kelly Blewett et al, Peter Lang, (2021): 89-102.
+The Expanding Universe of Writing Studies: Higher Education Writing Research, edited by Kelly Blewett et al. (2021): 89-102.

 Trimble, Thomas with Patricia Baldwin, Mansoor Mubeen, and Christine Lawson.
 “The 1967 Project.”
 Community Literacy Journal 14:2 (2020).